xup65k6t6/Personal_Blog/projects/Kaggle:Spaceship-Titanic/index.md

 ![](assets/images/plot2.png)

-- There is no features having missing values over 5%.
+- There are no features with missing values over 5%.

 ![](assets/images/plot3.png)